In english

 Latest news

-The Riksdag this week 9–15 February
+The Riksdag this week 2 March–8 March

 The following is a selection of events during the current week.
 A full schedule is available in the Swedish calendar.